pflynn157/Odyssey/Readme.md

-## CppExplorer
+## Odyssey

-CppExplorer is a file explorer written in C++ using the Qt framework.
+Odyssey is a file explorer written in C++ using the Qt framework.
 It has many of the features you would expect in a file explorer.
 Currently, all features only work on Linux.
 It does build and run on Windows, but several features do not work.
 The build system is CMake.
 Just run CMake and run make.

+### Features

+Here is what is currently supported:

 1. Tabs (If you are a Linux or Mac user, you will know how great these are)
 2. Theme icon support (pulls from the current theme)